jxlarrea/kiosk-satellite/README.md

  <img src="assets/screenshots/vs-settings.png" alt="Voice Satellite Settings" width="650"/>
 </p>

 This massive performance boost is one of the best reasons to use Kiosk Satellite.
-By running native inference on the CPU, the wake-word pipeline operates incredibly fast—saving your device's battery and CPU while keeping the dashboard buttery smooth.
+By running native inference on the CPU, the wake-word pipeline operates incredibly fast, saving your device's battery and CPU while keeping the dashboard buttery smooth.
 It’s so efficient that vsWakeWord can comfortably run on something as low-powered as an Amazon Echo Show 5.

 Plus, you aren't forced to keep the dashboard open.
 With background listening enabled, the wake word continues working even if the screen is off or **you have another app open**.
 Just say the word, and the kiosk instantly brings the dashboard front and center to answer.